MikeLilley/MikeLilley.github.io/content/cv.md

         <li><p>Participated in the creation of custom software for Matrox Iris GTX cameras, adding the capability to load in arbitrary custom ONNX model files to use for inference. </p></li>
     </ul>
     <li><p>Create custom machine learning architectures centered on high-performance, both in accuracy and speed. </p></li>
-    <li><p>Employ tools such as OpenCV, Scikit-Image, PyTorch, TensorFlow, and Scikit-Learn for image processing, data analysis, machine learning, and anomaly detection.</p></li>
+    <li><p>Employ tools such as OpenCV, Scikit-Image, PyTorch, and Scikit-Learn for image processing, data analysis, machine learning, and anomaly detection.</p></li>
-    <li><p>Use Docker, Kubernetes, and Apache Kafka for container orchistration and inter-process communication.</p></li>
+    <li><p>Use Docker and Kubernetes for container orchistration, as well as ZeroMQ for inter-process and distributed communication.</p></li>
     <li><p>Parallelize data pipelines across many CPU cores and high-bandwidth distributed systems, as well as deploy on Nvidia hardware for accelerated processing capabilities.</p></li>
     <li><p>Deploy and manage SQL databases and web servers for KPI records.</p></li>
     <li><p>Interface with industrial hardware such as GigE cameras and programmable logic controllers.</p></li>